-Ronald Hurst, MD, FACS is a board-certified surgeon as part of the Division of Surgical Oncology at The Angeles Clinic and Research Institute.
-Dr. Hurst was born and raised in South Central Los Angeles.
-He completed his General Surgical training at Martin Luther King/Drew Medical Center where he subsequently was selected as Executive Chief Resident, following which he completed surgical oncology training under Dr. Steven A. Rosenberg at the National Institutes of Health, National Cancer Institute in Bethesda Maryland.
-During his surgical oncology fellowship, his research efforts were concentrated in tumor immunology analyzing TCRbV usage in response to tumor vaccines for melanoma using competitive PCR to quantitate the frequency of TCR subfamilies in PBMC.
+Dr. Ronald Hurst is a board-certified surgeon as part of the Division of Surgical Oncology at The Angeles Clinic and Research Institute.
+He completed his General Surgical training at Martin Luther King/Drew Medical Center, where he subsequently was selected as Executive Chief Resident, following which he completed Surgical Oncology training under Dr. Steven A. Rosenberg at the National Institutes of Health, National Cancer Institute in Bethesda Maryland.
+During his surgical oncology fellowship, the surgeon's research efforts were focused on tumor immunology analyzing TCRbV usage in response to tumor vaccines for melanoma using competitive PCR to quantitate the frequency of TCR subfamilies in PBMC.

-Dr. Hurst joined the department of surgery at the King/Drew Medical Center from 2000-2003 as founding chief of the new surgical oncology service.
-During this period he worked to streamline the breast clinic to provide care to 80-100 patients a week and to establish a surgical oncology clinic, a combined surgical oncology/pathology weekly conference, and instituted a stereotactic breast biopsy program and a sentinel lymph node biopsy program for breast cancer and melanoma.
+Dr. Ronald Hurst joined the department of surgery at the King/Drew Medical Center in 2000 as founding chief of the new surgical oncology service.
+During this period, he worked to streamline the breast clinic to provide care to 80-100 patients a week and to establish a surgical oncology clinic, and a combined surgical oncology/pathology weekly conference.
+The surgeon also instituted a stereotactic breast biopsy program and a sentinel lymph node biopsy program for breast cancer and melanoma.

-In 2001, Dr. Hurst joined the staff at Centinela Hospital, Cedars-Sinai Marina del Rey Hospital, Southern California Hospital at Culver City, and Little Company of Mary Hospital as a surgical oncologist specializing in breast, colorectal, thyroid, and parathyroid surgery and sarcoma cancers as well as general surgery.
+In 2001, Dr. Ronald Hurst joined the staff at Centinela Hospital, Cedars-Sinai Marina del Rey Hospital, Southern California Hospital at Culver City, and Little Company of Mary Hospital as a surgical oncologist specializing in breast, colorectal, thyroid, and parathyroid surgery, as well as general surgery.
 He is a skillfully trained robotic surgeon with extensive experience in robotic gastrointestinal surgeries, ventral and inguinal hernias, and gallbladder disease.
-While at Centinela Hospital he developed and instituted the robotic program and served as the Director of the Robotic Surgery Program.
-Currently, he is Chairman of the Department of Surgery at Cedar-Sinai Marina del Rey.
+While at Centinela Hospital, Dr. Ronald Hurst developed and instituted the robotic program and served as the Director of the Robotic Surgery Program.
+Currently, he is Chairman of the Department of Surgery at Cedars-Sinai Marina del Rey Hospital.

-Dr. Hurst has received numerous awards and since 2003 has been honored with the recognition of being one of America’s Top Surgeons consecutively.
-Dr. Hurst has always had a passion for educating underrepresented communities on cancer awareness and prevention.
-Dr. Hurst partnered with the California Oncology Research Institute and established an extensive community outreach program offering free lectures on breast, colon, and GYN malignancies as well as free mammograms to inner-city communities from 2011-2018.
+Dr. Ronald Hurst has received numerous awards over the course of his career and since 2003, he has been honored with the recognition of being one of America's Top Surgeons consecutively.
+He has always had a passion for educating underrepresented communities on cancer awareness and prevention.
+The surgeon partnered with the California Oncology Research Institute and established an extensive community outreach program offering free lectures on breast, colon, and gynecological malignancies, as well as free mammograms to inner-city communities from 2011 to 2018.
 His goal was to allow people of color to have access to state-of-the-art cancer care without leaving their community.